Reverse image search: Open-source implementations

 In 2007, the Puzzle library is released under the ISC license.
 Puzzle is designed to offer reverse image search visually similar images, even after the images have been resized, re-compressed, recolored and/or slightly modified.

 The image-match open-source project was released in 2016.
 The project, licensed under the Apache License, implements a reverse image search engine written in Python.

 Both the Puzzle library and the image-match projects use algorithms published at an IEEE ICIP conference.

 In 2017, Facebook released the FAISS Library under the MIT License.
 FAISS can be used to perform similarity search and clustering of dense vectors, which is used in reverse image search engines and image similarity search engines.

 In 2019, a book published by O'Reilly documents how a simple reverse image search system can be built in a few hours.
 The book covers image feature extraction and similarity search, together with more advanced topics including scalability using GPUs and search accuracy improvement tuning.
 The code for the system was made available freely on GitHub.

-Reverse video search

-The processing demands for performing reverse video search would be astoundingly high.
-There is no simple tool to just upload the video to find the matching results.
-At present there is no technology that can successfully perform a reverse video search.